MiloBuwalda/uva-prog-c/40 Problem sets/20 Problem set 2/10 Standard Edition.md

       int
       main(void)

   without any mention of argc or argv.
+If you’d like to play with the staff’s own implementation of oldman in the appliance, you may execute the below.

+      ~cs50/pset2/oldman

   Alright, off you go!
 Don’t forget to back up your files!